 When exposed to UV rays and other weather conditions that cause yellowing, Loba WS 2K, another long-lasting polyurethane, remains transparent.

-It’s simple to use on a hardwood floor, and instructions for using the product are easy to understand and follow.
-We tried using a paintbrush, T-bar, paint roller, and lambswool, which still made our project look great.
+It’s also simple to use on hardwood floor, and the instructions are easy to understand and follow.
+Whether I’ve used a paintbrush, T-bar, paint roller, or lambswool, the results have consistently been impressive.

 5. Bona Finish - Mega HD Clear Satin